configcat/docs/website/docs/targeting/targeting-overview.md

 ### Targeting Rule

 A targeting rule is a collection of conditions (IF / AND items) and values (THEN item).
 It is used to determine whether a feature flag or setting is enabled or not for a specific user.
-More about targeting rules [here](TODO).
+More about targeting rules [here].

 ### Condition (IF / AND item)

 A condition is a boolean expression that can be evaluated to true or false.
 It is used to determine whether a targeting rule is a match or not for a specific user.
-More about conditions [here](TODO).
+More about conditions [here].

 ### Value